Take a look around Studley Castle, a luxurious adults-only hotel in the heart of the Warwickshire countryside.

-Mark and I thoroughly enjoyed our relaxing break at Studley Castle.
+I thoroughly enjoyed my relaxing break at Studley Castle.
 The hotel itself is absolutely beautiful, and the restoration has been carried out very sympathetically.

 I loved the quirky decor, there are so many little details to spot throughout your visit.
-And our room was oh-so comfortable, I slept incredibly well in that gorgeous bed.
+And the bedroom was oh-so comfortable, I slept incredibly well in that gorgeous bed.

 There’s plenty to do at Studley Castle, but equally, you could easily spend a weekend just relaxing and enjoying the peace and quiet.
 There’s plenty of good food and drink to indulge in, and did I mention that there’s no kids…?

-This was my first Warner Leisure Hotels break, but Mark and I enjoyed ourselves so much, I’m very sure that it won’t be our last!
+This was my first Warner Leisure Hotels break, but I enjoyed it so much, I’m very sure that it won’t be my last!